 High quality on-chip inductors are critical components in analog/mixed signal and high frequency (RF) applications.
-Currently they are widely used in RF circuits especially for impedance matching, RF filters, RF transceivers, voltage controlled oscillators (VCO), power amplifiers and low noise amplifiers (LNA).
-Key attributes are high quality factors, Q, at high inductance, high self-resonance frequency, low ohmic losses, low eddy currents and low capacitive substrate losses.
+Currently they are widely used in RF circuits especially for impedance matching, RF filters, RF transceivers, voltage controlled oscillators (VCO), power amplifiers, and low noise amplifiers (LNA).
+Key attributes are high quality factors, Q, at high inductance, high self-resonance frequency, low Ohmic losses, low eddy currents, and low capacitive substrate losses.

-Today, spiral inductors in the upper thick Al- or Cu-metallization levels are most widely used in order to fabricate low resistive coils with sufficient spacing from the Si-substrate to achieve optimized quality factors.
+Today, spiral inductors in the upper thick Al- or Cu-metallization levels are most widely used in order to fabricate low resistive coils with sufficient spacing from the Si-substrate to achieve optimal quality factors.
 These simple spiral inductors can be fabricated relatively easily using standard interconnect processes.
-In several standard CMOS platform technologies optional super-fat wiring levels with metal thicknesses between 2 - 8 μm are offered to realize specific high Q inductors.
-But they may not in every case be good enough to fulfill all future RF requirements.
+In several standard CMOS platform technologies, optional super-fat wiring levels with metal thicknesses of 2-6 μ m are offered to realize specific high Q inductors.
+But they may not, in every case, be good enough to fulfill all future RF requirements.
 Therefore, some more advanced constructions and approaches are being pursued.

-Examples like shunted coils, realized in several metallization levels, the use of metallic or even magnetic ground planes, suspended spiral inductors in air-gaps, post passivation add-on modules with coils in fat redistribution metal layers (several μm metal thickness) or solenoidal inductors with and without ferro-magnetic core fillings have been successfully demonstrated.
-Other possibilities for reducing substrate losses is the use of high Ohmic Si substrates, SOI substrates or localized semi-insulating Si-substrate areas after ion- or proton- bombardment (see appendix: Passive devices).
+Shunted coils, realized in several metallization levels, the use of metallic or even magnetic ground planes, suspended spiral inductors in air-gaps, post passivation add-on modules with coils in fat redistribution metal layers (with metal thicknesses of several μ m) and solenoidal inductors with and without ferro-magnetic core fillings have been successfully demonstrated.
+Other possibilities for reducing substrate losses are the use of high Ohmic Si substrates, SOI substrates or localized semi-insulating Si-substrate areas after ion- or proton- bombardment (see Appendix: Passive Devices).

-However, not all of these alternative fabrication schemes are suitable for manufacturing, because of integration and process complexity issues or incompatibilities with device or product requirements.
-These different inductor concepts are an expression of the constant struggle between low manufacturing costs on the one side and the best possible performance (i.e. highest inductance at high frequencies; Q-factor improvement by reducing ohmic losses in the coil and by reducing parasitic substrate coupling) on the other side.
+However, not all of these alternative fabrication schemes are suitable for manufacturing because of integration and process complexity issues or incompatibilities with device or product requirements.
+These different inductor concepts are an expression of the constant struggle between low manufacturing costs on the one side and the best possible performance (i.e., highest inductance at high frequencies; Q-factor improvement by reducing Ohmic losses in the coil, and reduction of parasitic substrate coupling) on the other side.